 If you visit other WordPress sites and blogs, you will see that these sites often display user avatars in their post comments and online discussions.

 You may have noticed that some comments in blog posts display user profile images (i.e. avatars) and some don’t.

 Typically, comments without user images display a greyed out silhouette or some other generic icon.

 - What Gravatars are and how they work,

 - How to set up avatars in WordPress,

 - How to display avatars for users commenting on your posts instead of generic icons.

 What Is A Gravatar?

-Gravatar stands for Globally Recognized Avatar.
+Gravatar is short for Globally Recognized Avatar.

-Gravatar was acquired in 2007 by Automattic, the company behind WordPress.
+Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.
 As a result, Gravatars are now integrated into WordPress and millions of gravatar images are served billions of times per day across the web.